 Sometimes you get a browser message: “This request has been blocked; the content must be served over HTTPS”.
 The issue here, you have started your main login (FLP, SAP BC) using HTTPS URL but remote system integrated addressed by HTTP URL.
-The message would come if one of you apps refer to resource from HTTP destination, or shell embed the remote content using IFrame and connects to the remote system using HTTP.
+The message would come if one of your apps refer to resource from HTTP destination, or shell embeds the remote content using IFrame and connects to the remote system using HTTP.

 The only way to get rid of the message, using HTTPS for every URL.
 E.g for all backend systems connected you need to maintain HTTPS connection also.

 The only case, when you can work with mixed content without problems, is using SAP BC (NWBC for Desktop).
 SAP BC does not use framing for staring WebDynpro or GUI Transaction (when runs in NWBC Connection mode) and does not use framing when running in FLP Connection and starting GUI Transaction natively, in SAP GUI for Windows.